VR-25/acc/README.md

 // Some devices have adjustable "temperature levels" and/or charge_control_limit, siop_level parameters.
 At the highest level, charging current is blocked.
 // The stock values are generally integers, ranging from 0 to 6, 7 or so.
 // For greater flexibility, this variable stores a percentage value -- which is internally mapped to the system's scales.

+// thermal_suspend (ts) #
+// Default: mi_thermald
+//
+// [Some] thermal management processes interfere with charging control.
+// This variable controls which of these get temporarily suspended after pausing charging.
+// As a safety measure, if the string does not contain "thermal", the value is ignored.

 #/DC#
 ```